January 2025

 Volume 2, Issue 1, January 2024

-Welcome to the January 2024 edition of Lens, where we proudly present our latest issue of diverse and captivating articles and case study.
 In this issue, we delve into an array of topics ranging from science to environment, offering fresh perspectives and rigorous analyses that aim to stimulate thought and inspire action.
 These contributions exemplify our unwavering commitment to academic excellence, reflecting the dedication and expertise of our esteemed authors.

 Table of Contents